thekarel/vscode-open-spec-file/README.md

-# VSCode Open Related File
+# VSCode Open Spec File

 A Visual Studio Code extension to simplify your TDD workflow by creating and opening the .spec file next to the source with one command.